KablamoOSS/kombustion/documentation/content/guides/plugins.md

 > kombustion version BUILT_FROM_SOURCE
 ```

 When `kombustion` is built from source a flag is made available that allows loading any arbirary plugin for the specific purpose of developing plugins.
-This flag does not exit for official releases of `kombustion`, preventing arbritrary plugins from being loaded.
+This flag does not exist for official releases of `kombustion`, preventing arbritrary plugins from being loaded.

 You can load a plugin using `--load-plugin path/to/plugin.so` before your command.
 For example, we can load a plugin built in a different folder.